mnagatsuka/next-firebase-auth/docs/specifications/ui/pages/my-posts.md

 - Page mounts at `/my/posts`.

 #### Behavior
-1. Ensure a Firebase auth session exists; if none, perform anonymous sign-in.
+1. Verify user is authenticated and non-anonymous; if anonymous, redirect.
 2. Obtain the current user ID (`uid`) from auth state.
 3. Read querystring for `page`, `limit`, and `status` (optional) to initialize UI state.
 4. Fetch the first page of posts for `uid` using the selected status filter (default: All).